-Born: November 11, 1955 Nationality: Indian Initial appointment: 2012 Term of office: 2014
+Born: November 11, 1955 Nationality: Indian Initial appointment: 2012

-Non-executive Director Member of the Corporate Responsibility Committee
+Functions in Syngenta Non-executive Director Member of the Corporate Responsibility Committee

 Vinita Bali has been Managing Director and Chief Executive Officer of Britannia Industries, India's public listed premier food company, since 2005.
-She also serves as a Director on the boards of Titan Industries, Piramal Glass, the Wadia Group Companies and GAIN (Global Alliance for Improved Nutrition).
+She also serves as a non-executive Director on the boards of Titan Industries, Piramal Glass, several companies of The Wadia Group and GAIN (Global Alliance for Improved Nutrition).
 She started her career in India with the Tata Group, and then joined Cadbury India, subsequently working for Cadbury in the UK, Nigeria and South Africa.
-From 1994 onwards she held a number of senior positions in marketing and general management at The Coca-Cola Company in the USA and Latin America, becoming Head of Corporate Strategy in 2001, and then joined the Zyman Group as Head of its Business Strategy practice in the USA in 2003.
+From 1994 onwards, she held a number of senior positions in marketing and general management at The Coca-Cola Company in the USA and Latin America, becoming Head of Corporate Strategy in 2001, and then joined the Zyman Group as Head of its Business Strategy practice in the USA in 2003.

-Vinita Bali holds an MBA from Jamnalal Bajaj Institute of Management, and a Bachelor degree from the University of Delhi.
+Vinita Bali holds an MBA from The Jamnalal Bajaj Institute of Management Studies, University of Bombay and a Bachelor degree in Economics from the University of Delhi.